gefulai/How-To-Live/README.md

-# How-To-Live
+# How To Live

-How to Live: 27 conflicting answers and one weird conclusion by Derek Sivers
+This repository is a personal Chinese translation of the book *How to Live: 27 conflicting answers and one weird conclusion* by *Derek Sivers*.